yulab2021/TandemMod/.ipynb_checkpoints/README-checkpoint.md

 ---
 ### Data preprocessing
 #### Basecalling
+Guppy is used for basecalling.
 Guppy, as well as the now deprecated Albacore and all other basecallers, uses files in fast5 format as input.
 In addition to basecalling, Guppy also performs filtering of low quality reads, clipping of Oxford Nanopore adapters.
 ```
 guppy_basecaller -i demo/fast5 -s demo/guppy --num_callers 40 --recursive --fast5_out --config rna_r9.4.1_70bps_hac.cfg
 ```
 #### Multi-fast5 to single_fast5
 If fast5 reads are stored at multi-reads format, ont_fast5_api is recommended to convert multi-fast5 reads to single-fast5 reads.
+Usually, the size of multi-reads fast5 file is about 200-300M.
 The ont_fast5_api is available on PyPI and can be installed via pip:
 ```
 pip install ont-fast5-api
 multi_to_single_fast5 -i demo/guppy -s demo/guppy_single -t 40 --recursive